tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1e-jane-needed_for_all_sites.md

   - General yet very concise
   - The page howtoforge.com is better

+## Installing django Globally

+At least for right now, we want all sites to use the same, current version of django.

+So we are not going to worry about environments and the like.

-## Starting from scratch:
+## Starting From Scratch:

 ```
 $ apt list | grep python3-django/
 python3-django/focal-updates,focal-updates,focal-security,focal-security 2:2.2.12-1ubuntu0.1 all
 $ apt list | grep python3-pip/
 python3-pip/focal,focal 20.0.2-5ubuntu1 all
-root@jane: ~
 $ apt list --installed | grep python3-pip
-root@jane: ~
 $ apt list --installed | grep python3-django
 $
 ```

-## Installing django Globally

-At least right now, we want all sites to use the same, current version of django.

-So we are not going to worry about environments and the like.

 ## Installing pip